 Nanomaterials research takes a materials science-based approach to nanotechnology, leveraging advances in materials metrology and synthesis which have been developed in support of microfabrication research.
 Materials with structure at the nanoscale have unique optical, electronic, thermo-physical or mechanical properties.

-Four Pilot Lines are focusing on the conversion of different types of feedstock and bio-resources: they cover the extraction from plants and functionalization of starting materials such as cellulose nanofibrils and nanocrystals, and natural (nano) fibres (hemp, fax, starch, etc.).
+Four pilot lines are focusing on the conversion of different types of feedstock and bio-resources: they cover the extraction from plants and functionalization of starting materials such as cellulose nanofibrils and nanocrystals, graphene and carbon-based bio-nanomaterials, and hybride bio-nanomaterials with inorganic nanoparticles.

 Plants are an important bio-based feed stock and they are sources of:

-INN-PRESSME will focus on bio-based polymers (PLA, PHA) application, natural fibres, and cellulose-based nanomaterials (CNCs, CNF), together with other nano additives and nanofeatures, in packaging, automotive, and consumer goods applications for making them more sustainable and greener, meeting the specifications of current products.
+INN-PRESSME focuses on bio-based polymers (PLA, PHA) application, natural fibres, and cellulose-based nanomaterials (CNCs, CNF), together with other nano additives and nanofeatures, in packaging, automotive, and consumer goods applications for making them more sustainable and greener, meeting the specifications of current products.

 All materials provide special properties and have shown their applicability.